TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Start-B1Service.md

 ## PARAMETERS

 ### -Name
-The name of the Infoblox Portal Service to start
+The name of the service to start

 ```yaml
 Type: String